datafolklabs/cement/doc/source/dev/application_design.rst

 exceptions at the highest level (wrapped around the app object).
 It is very well known that exception handling should happen as close to the source of the exception as possible, and you should do that.
-However at the top level (generally in your main.py or similar) you want to handle the exception so that they are presented nicely to the user.
+However at the top level (generally in your ``main.py`` or similar) you want to handle the exception so that they are presented nicely to the user.
 End-users don't like stack traces!

-The below example catches common framework exceptions that Cement might throw:
+The below example catches common framework exceptions that Cement might throw, but you could also catch your own application specific exception this way:

 .. code-block:: python